DGKSK8LIFE/React-Native-Cookie-Clicker/README.md

 # React-Native-Whackamole

-A Whackamole game made in react native and p5.JS
+A Whackamole game made in React Native.